EggerMarc/better-auth-usage/README.md

 # @eggermarc/better-auth-usage

+!Warning!
+This package is a **work in progress**!
+Expect breaking changes and functionality changes.
 Feature and usage-based authorization plugin for [BetterAuth](https://www.better-auth.com/).
 Provides a way to define **features**, **track usage**, apply **per-plan limits**, and integrate with external systems (Stripe, custom hooks, etc).

 ## Features